NexTash/badge_4_training/html/15-06-2023/short_notes.md

 ---

 This documentation serves as a reference for HTML tags and their usage.
 Understanding these concepts will help you create well-structured and meaningful HTML documents.

-HTML (Hyper-Text Markup Language) instructions known as tags

-Tags
-    - in html everything is a tag

-Types Of Tags
-    - Self Closing Tags
-    -- they don't need be closed exclusivly, e.g input, br
-    - Closing Tags
-    -- they need be closed exclusivly when there scope ends, e.g div, ul

-Attributes
-    - Set of information a tag can contain, like name attribute for input field

-Samentic Tags
-    - by name they will show nature of content they will have, like a header tag possibly have a headerbar code

-Non Samentic Tags
-    - they are genaric tags, used for general purpose, and don't have content information, like div and span